Gender Stereotyping and Identity

 Young children receive many powerful messages about gender roles and gender identity.
 These gender roles pressure students to conform to behaviors that may limit their full developmental potential.

 Children who do not adopt the traditional gender roles are often targeted for harassment and bullying.
 Gender based name-calling is among most common in elementary school.

-- Check out “Gender & Children: a Place to Begin” for some simple steps that educators can take to develop a classroom and school that allows children to be who they are.
+- Gender & Children: A Place to Begin —Simple steps that educators can take to develop a classroom and school that allows children to be who they are.

-- Contact one of our regional consultants for ideas and trainings to develop a school that feels safe for all children so that they can thrive in your school.
+For ideas and trainings to develop a school that feels safe for all children so that they can thrive in your school.